Yahshemi/SN-Fundamentals/fundamentals_readme.md

 The example below begins with the Incident record Assignment group field.
 Then dot-walks to select the Assignment group Name from the Group table.

-## Virtual Agent overview

-## What is the Service Now Infrastructure

--  Tables: data structures which contains records.
--  Records: Data stored on tables, that contains fields.
--  Fields: Individual pieces of data stored in a record
--  Dictionary: Defines every table and field in the system

-###### Table relationship

-- One to Many
-- Many to Many
-- Database Views
-- Extensions

--  Schema Map: provides a graphical representation of othe tables related to specific.

 ## Content For Systems Administrators and Developers

 - Service Now Implementer: Responsible for getting the platform, application, or feature into production.